-Prof. Elshorbagy is dedicated to innovation, teaching, training, development, and promotion in water resources engineering: Innovation of new approaches, techniques, and tools for numerical prediction and simulation of natural and human-made water resources/hydrologic systems; teaching undergraduate and graduate students the science of hydrology and the art of modeling; training highly qualified researchers in water resources/hydrologic engineering; and development and promotion of innovative sustainability-oriented solutions to various environmental engineering problems.
+Prof. Amin Elshorbagy is a Professor of Hydrology and Water resources engineering at the University of Saskatchewan.
+He is an Associate Editor of Water Resources Research.
+Professor Elshorbagy is dedicated to innovation, teaching, training, development, and promotion in water resources engineering: Innovation of new approaches, techniques, and tools for numerical prediction and simulation of natural and human-made water resources/hydrologic systems; teaching undergraduate and graduate students the science of hydrology and the art of modeling; training highly qualified researchers in water resources/hydrologic engineering; and development and promotion of innovative sustainability-oriented solutions to various environmental engineering problems.

 If you aspire for a high level education (at M.Sc. or Ph.D. level) or training (at undergraduate summer student, full-time Research engineer, or Postdoctoral level), please contact Prof. Elshorbagy.